tinymce/tinymce-docs/plugins/premium/comments/comments_callback_mode.md

 ### `tinycomments_delete_all`

-The `tinycomments_delete_all` function should asynchronously return a flag indicating whether all the comments in a conversation were removed using the `done` callback.
+The `tinycomments_delete_all` function should asynchronously return a flag indicating whether all the comment threads were removed using the `done` callback.
 Unrecoverable errors are communicated to {{site.productname}} by calling the `fail` callback instead.

 The `tinycomments_delete_all` function is given a request (req) object as the first parameter with no fields.